 Serving Brentwood, Belle Meade and Green Hills Areas of Nashville TN

 Temporomandibular joint disorder is a debilitating ailment that, according to some estimates, could affect more than 10 million individuals in the United States.
 Also known as TMJ disorder or TMD, this disorder also is one of the most difficult for a medical professional to diagnose.
-The best-qualified medical professional to help patients with TMJ disorder is a neuromuscular dentist.
-This is a specialty of dental science focusing on the alignment of the bite and jaw.
-Neuromuscular dentist like Nashville’s Dr. Brian Devine at Devine Dentistry uses his extensive post-graduate training to help identify and treat cases of TMJ disorder.
+The best-qualified medical professional to help patients with TMJ disorder is a physiological dentist like Nashville’s Dr. Brian Devine at Devine Dentistry.
+This is a specialty of dental science focusing on bringing the bite and jaw into harmonious alignment.
+Dr. Devine uses his extensive specialized training to help identify and treat cases of TMJ disorder.

 What causes a case of TMJ disorder?